mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 regardless of the number of partitions for your data.
 For example, you need to remember that average of an average is not an average.

+## Partitioner
+Partitioner  is a program, which distributes the data across the cluster.
+The types of partitioners are

+* Hash Partitioner
+* Murmur3 Partitioner
+* Random Partitioner
+* Order Preserving Partitioner

+For example, an Spark RDD of `480,000,000,000` elements might be partitioned in to `60,000` chunks (partitions), where each chunk/partition will have a bout `8,000,000` elements.

+	480,000,000,000 = 60,000 x 8,000,000

+One of the main reasons of data partitioning is to process many small partitions in parallel (at the same time) to reduce the overall data processing time.

 ## Aggregation